 - It mostly eats viscacha, which is a kind of big chinchilla.
 They look like rabbits, and you can find them across Argentina and Chile.

 - According to the first scientific description of the snake, made in 1873, it used to be quite common in farming country.
 It would stay near or even in people’s houses, killing rats and mice.

 Orton’s boa is named after Professor James Orton, a zoologist who explored Peru and Nicaragua in 1876-77.
 It’s an intermediate species of sorts, similar to both BCIs and BCCs.

 Known as ‘macanche’ snakes to the locals, Orton’s boa doesn’t live in rainforests like most other boas.
 Instead, he prefers drier and cooler environments.
 They live in forests, or even in rocky mountain habitats.

 They vary between a slate gray or regular browns and tans, like most boas.
 But they do have a very red tail.
 Orton’s original report on the snake stated that they’re quite short and squat, but modern breeders disagree, saying the snake can reach upwards of 11, 12 or even 13 feet.

 Unfortunately, like many other species on our list, this boa is endangered.
 Their natural forest habitat has been decimated.

 - Some zoologists—in the past at least—used to misname the red-tailed boa Boa constrictor ortonii.

 - Their exact range is difficult to pinpoint.
 While they do live in Peru, their habitat is sandwiched between many other subspecies, meaning there’s lots of interbreeding.

-And that’s it for recognized species and subspecies of boa constrictor.
-There are many more regional variants that aren’t quite considered subspecies of their own, like the Hog Island boa, Corn Island boa, Caulker’s Cay boa and more.
+And that’s it for recognized species and subspecies of the boa constrictor.
+There are many more regional variants that aren’t quite considered subspecies of their own, like the Hog Island boa, Corn Island boa, Caulker’s Cay boa, and more.